This city-centred

 Additional tolls are

-proposed, as at present, upon waggons, carts, &c. (except timber carriages), for narrow
+proposed, as at present, upon waggons, carts, &c.

-than the above tolls.
+more than the above tolls.

 Section 3 relates